Parallel Test-Time Scaling for Latent Reasoning Models: Experiment Setup

 \subsection{Benchmarks and Models.}

-\paragraph{Benchmarks.} Following previous works~\cite{shen_codi_2025, COLAR, COCONUT}, evaluation is conducted on three benchmarks: (1) {GSM8K-Test}, the official test split of GSM8K comprising 1.3k samples; (2) {GSM8K-Hard}~\cite{GSM-HARD}, a more challenging version of GSM8K-Test where numbers are scaled to larger magnitudes to increase problem difficulty, and (3) {MultiArith}~\cite{uesato_solving_2022}, a dataset with 600 test samples focusing on multi-step arithmetic reasoning.

-\paragraph{Latent reasoning models/backbones.} We evaluate three representative latent reasoning models: (1) {COCONUT} \citep{COCONUT}, which progressively replaces CoT steps with latent thoughts; (2) {CODI} \citep{shen_codi_2025}, which self-distills CoT into latent space; and (3) {CoLaR} \citep{COLAR}, which performs dynamic latent compression with reinforcement learning.
-All experiments leverage officially released checkpoints, where COCONUT and CODI are backboned on GPT-2, and CoLaR on Llama-3.2-1B.
-Following the default configurations in the original papers, for COCONUT and CODI, we fix the number of latent thoughts to $T=6$; for CoLaR, thinking speed set to $2$ with a maximum upper limit of 64 latent thoughts.
+\paragraph{Benchmarks.} Following previous works~\cite{shen_codi_2025, COLAR, COCONUT}, evaluation is conducted on three benchmarks: (1) {GSM8K-Test}, the official test split of GSM8K (1,319 test samples)\footnote{\url{https://huggingface.co/datasets/gsm8k}}; (2) {GSM8K-Hard}~\cite{GSM-HARD}, a more challenging version of GSM8K-Test where numbers are scaled to larger magnitudes to increase problem difficulty with (1,319 test samples)\footnote{\url{https://huggingface.co/datasets/reasoning-machines/gsm-hard}}, and (3) {MultiArith}~\cite{uesato_solving_2022}, a dataset focusing on multi-step arithmetic reasoning (600 test samples)\footnote{\url{https://huggingface.co/datasets/lighteval/multi_arith}}. \paragraph{Latent reasoning models/backbones.} We evaluate five representative latent reasoning models: (1) {COCONUT} \citep{COCONUT}, which progressively replaces CoT steps with latent thoughts; (2) {CODI} \citep{shen_codi_2025}, which self-distills CoT into latent space; and (3) {CoLaR} \citep{COLAR}, which performs dynamic latent compression with reinforcement learning.
+All experiments leverage officially released checkpoints, where COCONUT and CODI are backboned on GPT-2 (124M), and CoLaR on Llama-3.2-1B.
+(4) {Latent-SFT} (Llama-3.2-1B-Instruct)~\cite{latent-sft_2025} and (5) {Render-of-Thought (RoT)} with Qwen3-VL at 2B and 4B parameter scales~\cite{renderofthought_2026}.
+Following the default configurations in the original papers, for COCONUT and CODI, we fix the number of latent thoughts to $T=6$; for CoLaR, thinking speed set to $2$.
+For ColaR, Latent-SFT and RoT, we set the maximum number of latent thoughts to 64.